-MENU PARAMETER PARAMETER DEFAULT VALUE PARAMETER RANGE AND INCREMENT† EXPANDED PARAMETER NAME NOTES ALARMS (CONT) FREEZE ALARM N/A N/A Check if outdoor temperature is below the LOW Temp Lockout on set point menu.
-Check if Mixed air temperature on STATUS menu is below the Lo Set point on Advanced menu.
-When conditions are back in normal range, the alarm will go away.
-SHUTDOWN ACTIVE N/A N/A AUX2 IN is programmed for SHUTDOWN and 24 V has been applied to AUX2 IN terminal.
-DMP CAL RUNNING N/A N/A DAMPER CALIBRATION ROUTINE RUNNING If DCV Auto enable has been programmed, this alarm will display when the W7220 is completing a calibration on the dampers.
+MENU PARAMETER PARAMETER DEFAULT VALUE PARAMETER RANGE AND INCREMENT NOTES ALARMS (cont) FREEZE ALARM N/A N/A Check if outdoor temperature is below the LOW Temp Lockout on setpoint menu.
+Check if Mixed air temperature on STATUS menu is below the Lo Setpoint on Advanced menu.
+When conditions are back in normal range then the alarm will go away.
+SHUTDOWN ACTIVE N/A N/A AUX2 IN is programmed for SHUTDOWN and 24 V has been applied to AUX 2IN terminal.
+DMP CAL RUNNING N/A N/A DAMPER CALIBRATION ROUTINE RUNNING If DCV Auto enable has been programmed, when the W7220 is completing a calibration on the dampers, this alarm will display.
 Wait until the calibration is completed and the alarm will go away.
-Must have OA, MA and RA sensors for DCV calibration; set up is in the Advanced setup menu.
+Must have OA, MA and RA sensors for DCV calibration; set up in the Advanced setup menu.
 DA SENS ALM N/A N/A DISCHARGE AIR TEMPERATURE SENSOR ALARM Discharge air temperature is out of the range set in the ADVANCED SETUP Menu.
 Check the temperature of the discharge air.
-SYS ALARM N/A N/A When AUX1-O is set to SYS and there is any alarm (e.g., failed sensors, etc.), the AUX1-O terminal has 24 vac out.
+SYS ALARM N/A N/A When AUX1-O is set to SYS and there is any alarm (e.g., failed sensors, etc.), the AUX1-O terminal has 24 Vac out.
 ACT UNDER V N/A N/A ACTUATOR VOLTAGE LOW Voltage received by actuator is above expected range.
 ACT OVER V N/A N/A ACTUATOR VOLTAGE HIGH Voltage received by actuator is below expected range.
 ACT STALLED N/A N/A ACTUATOR STALLED Actuator stopped before achieving commanded position.